2007–08 Maryland Terrapins men's basketball team

 The 2007–08 Maryland Terrapins men's basketball team represented the University of Maryland in the 2007–08 college basketball season as a member of the Atlantic Coast Conference (ACC).
 The team was led by 19th-year head coach Gary Williams.
 Maryland finished with a 19–15 record, and did not qualify for the NCAA tournament.
-The Terrapins were eliminated in the second round of the National Invitation Tournament.
+The Terrapins were eliminated in the second round of the National Invitation Tournament by Syracuse.